sftcd/happykey/README.md

 High level notes:

 - All 480 local tests (``./alltest.sh``) are working - yes, you get to
-  380 combinations with the variations allowed.
+  480 test combinations with the variations allowed.
 That's too many IMO.
 - For test vectors, see ``tvtest.sh`` output - 96 tests pass,
   and 84 don't match a test vector.
 - The default ciphersuite is x25519/hkdf-sha256,hkdf-sha256,aes128gcm.